Compiègne Wagon: Second World War

 Three days after armistice meeting, the Glade of the Armistice was destroyed on Hitler's orders.
-The railway car was taken to Berlin where it went on display from 5 July, first next to the Brandenburg gate, and then later on Museum Island.
+The railway car was taken to Berlin where it went on display from 5 July, first next to the Brandenburg Gate, and then later on Museum Island.

-In 1944 the wagon was sent to Thuringia, in central Germany.
-Then it was moved to Ruhla and later Crawinkel, Gotha where there was an extensive railway tunnel system.
+In 1944, the wagon was sent to Thuringia, in central Germany.
+Then it was moved to Ruhla and later Crawinkel, Gotha, where there was an extensive railway tunnel system.
 However by the end of the war, the car had been destroyed.
 Two versions exists to its demise.
-Some SS veterans and civilian eyewitnesses claim the wagon was hit by an air attack near Ohrdruf while it was still in Thuringia in April 1944.
+Some SS veterans and civilian eyewitnesses claim the wagon was hit by an air attack near Ohrdruf, while it was still in Thuringia in April 1944.
 Other evidence suggests it was destroyed by the SS with fire and/or dynamite as the advancing U.S. Army neared the area in March 1945.
-Overall it's believed the car was destroyed in 1945 in the latter months of WWII.
-Today people who come to the Crawinkel commune have a chance to visit the exact site where in 1945 the famous carriage burned out with a small memorial sign.
+Overall it is believed the car was destroyed in 1945 in the latter months of WWII.
+A small memorial sign has been erected in the Crawinkel commune on the site where the car was destroyed in 1945.